raihanarafi/Stereo-Vision-Depth-Estimation/README.md

 Focal length is calculated from HFOV and image width.

 How It Works:
-Load stereo image pair (left.png, right.png)
+Load stereo image pair (e.g., left.png and right.png)

+Convert images to grayscale

-Compute disparity using StereoSGBM
+Compute disparity map using StereoSGBM

-Apply WLS filtering to refine disparity
+Apply WLS filter to smooth and refine the disparity

-Convert disparity to real-world depth using the pinhole camera model:
+Convert disparity to real-world depth using:
-    Depth=fx⋅Baseline / Disparity
+Depth = fx * Baseline / Disparity

-Visualize using Matplotlib
+Colorize the depth map using COLORMAP_JET

+Blend the depth map with the original left image

-Click on the image to see depth value printed and annotated
+Run YOLOv8 on the left image to detect rocks

-How to Use:
-Place stereo images as left.png and right.png
+Display detection + interactive depth info

 Install dependencies:

 pip install opencv-contrib-python matplotlib numpy

 Run the script and interact with the depth map

+ Notes

+    You must calibrate your stereo cameras for best accuracy (intrinsics + extrinsics).

+    YOLOv8 model must be custom-trained for rock detection and saved as a .pt file.

+    Works best when stereo images are well-aligned and rectified.